glynnbird/cloudantclient/README.md

 This library supports two types of authentication

 - `await client.auth('username', 'password')` - creates a session with a client and uses cookies so that the session is refreshed assuming regular usage.
 - `await client.iam('apikey', true)` - exchanges your IAM API key for a bearer token.
-If `true` is passed as the second parameter, the token is refreshed towards the end of tokens lifetime.
+If `true` is passed as the second parameter, the token is refreshed towards the end of then token's lifetime.

 ## Logging